Or is it?

 Get working on the task at hand.

-Then when timer goes off, take a 5 min break.
+Then when the timer goes off, take a 5 min break.

 Just make sure you have a longer break of around 20 minutes (or slightly longer) on the 4th interval.